fred-mucyo/react-projects-my-own-fork/README.md

 3. **Is state minimal?** No derived values stored unnecessarily.
 4. **Is the code readable?** Meaningful names, clear structure.

 There is no single correct solution.
-The PR comments are a conversation, not a grade.
+PR comments are a conversation, not a grade.

 ---